malhoti/ECS404U/README.md

 A set of numbers stored on the heap on the test code are passed through two algorithms in the `coursework.asm` file.
 The results go through another final algorithm which then are stored on the stack.
 These results were then compared with the expected results.

+### Specifications
+In order to run this, you will need the [MIPS32 Simulator](https://spimsimulator.sourceforge.net/)